 - III.1.a.
 Remote/online activities (e.g., webinars, meetings, orientation, conferences, and competitions) will be regarded as valid student organization activities. - III.1.b.
 Online activities should be applied for. - III.1.c.
 Online activities will require a Conforme of the Faculty Adviser. - III.1.d.
-Student Organizations must send details/info about their online activity (e.9., zoom details, meeting ID, password; confidentiality will be observed; highly recommend using UP Mails/Accounts to OSA or their respective Colleges.
+Student Organizations must send details/info about their online activity (e.9., zoom details, meeting ID, password; confidentiality will be observed; highly recommend using UP Mails/Accounts to OSA or their respective Colleges. - III.2 On-Campus and Off-Campus Activities Requirements

-III.2 On-campus Activities - policies retained